ibm-cloud-docs/schematics/getting-started.md

 1. Make sure that you have the [required permissions](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources) to create and work with VPC infrastructure.
 2. [Generate an SSH key](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys).
 The SSH key is required to provision the VPC virtual server instance and you can use the SSH key to access your instance via SSH.
 After you created your SSH key, make sure to [upload this SSH key to your {{site.data.keyword.cloud_notm}} account](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-ssh-keys#managing-ssh-keys-with-ibm-cloud-console).
-3. Create your Terraform configuration file that includes all the VPC infrastructure resources that you need to successfully run a virtual server instance in a VPC.
+3. Create your Terraform configuration `vpc.tf` file that includes all the VPC infrastructure resources that you need to successfully run a virtual server instance in a VPC.
 For more information about how to structure a Terraform configuration file, see [Creating a Terraform configuration](/docs/schematics?topic=schematics-create-tf-config).
    ```
    variable "ssh_key" {}

+   provider "ibm" {
+     generation = 1
+   }

    locals {
-        BASENAME = "<name>"
+     BASENAME = "nadine"
      ZONE     = "us-south-1"
    }

    resource ibm_is_vpc "vpc" {
      name = "${local.BASENAME}-vpc"